 Want to know more?
 Read our guide to buyiong a suit in more detail below and for a more visual guide see our essential guide to men’s suits.

-Measuring for your suit
+Measuring for a men’s suit

 Find your measuring tape, grab a willing friend and get measuring.
 It might seem like a lot of effort, but it’s worth it for a good fitting suit.

 Here are the three areas you need to measure.

 - 1. Chest

 Always measure the fullest part of your chest, ensuring that the tape level is kept underneath the arms, whilst going across the shoulder blades.